ejsmith13/budget-tracker/README.md

   ## Contributing:

-  Feel free to contribute.
+  Contributions are always welcome.
 Please use github best practices when contributing.